csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 on that in a second).

 When the whiteboarding task starts, make a quip or light joke along the lines of
 <q>Oh, wow.
-I hope you provide full-time staff with computers—I don’t like the
+I hope you provide full-time staff with computers — I don’t like the
 idea of typing up my handwritten code at home on an evening!</q>.
 Something like this should help to make the situation a little easier, while also gently pressing home the sheer ridiculousness of the situation.